TECVAYLI Dailymed

 Embryo-Fetal Toxicity

-Advise pregnant women to inform their healthcare provider if they are pregnant or become pregnant.
-Advise females of reproductive potential of the potential risk to a fetus and to use effective contraception during treatment with TECVAYLI and for 5 months after the last dose [see Warnings and Precautions (5.8)and Use in Specific Populations (8.1, 8.3)] .
+Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
+Advise females of reproductive potential to inform their healthcare provider if they are pregnant or become pregnant.
+Advise females of reproductive potential to use effective contraception during treatment with TECVAYLI and for 5 months after the last dose [see Warnings and Precautions (5.8)and Use in Specific Populations (8.1, 8.3)] .

 Lactation